tohhongxiang/physio-tracker/README.md

 ## Applying Database Changes

-Run this command before starting the application in development mode:
+When changing the database schema, run this command before starting the application in development mode:

 ```sh
 npx drizzle-kit generate